CTF-Citadel/challenges/hidden/writeup.md

 The issue we run into is that the image has a passphrase we don't know.
 So, I am going to use StegCracker to try and brute-force it (https://github.com/Paradoxis/StegCracker)."

-We use the command "stegracker <filename> <wordlist> and we can see it finds the password quite quickly:
+We use the command 'stegracker -filename- -wordlist- and we can see it finds the password quite quickly:

 ![image](https://github.com/CTF-Citadel/challenges/assets/115781703/dd901e3a-d023-4b86-8ebb-628e7f1447b3)